 Bomgar’s session recording feature lets you record videos of each incident, forming a detailed audit trail and providing material for session analysis and training.

 Once you enable session recording in Bomgar, you can see videos of support sessions annotated with details from the support session.
 These details include who is controlling the mouse and keyboard at any given time during the support session.
 You can fast forward or jump to points in the recorded videos.

-All recordings are stored for 90 days on the Bomgar appliance in a raw format and are converted to FLV (Flash) when viewed or downloaded.
-In addition, you can export or store support session videos in external databases.
+All recordings are stored for 90 days on the Bomgar appliance and can be viewed in the administrative interface.
+In addition, you can export .M4V files and store the support session videos in external databases.